Repair and Leasing Scheme

-The maximum repair cost allowable under the scheme is €40,000.
+The maximum repair cost under the scheme is €60,000 including VAT.
 This can include the cost of required furniture, as agreed with the local authority or AHB.

-The cost of the repairs will be offset against the agreed lease payment until the value of the works is repaid.
+The cost of the repairs will be offset against the agreed rental payment until the value of the works is repaid.
 The local authority or AHB will agree with you what the appropriate offset period will be in your case.

-The amount payable to you will be agreed through negotiation with the local authority or AHB.
-The maximum to be agreed will be 80% (85% in the case of apartments) of the current market rent.
-Reviews will usually take place every 3 or 4 years.
+The amount paid to you will be agreed through negotiation with the local authority or AHB.
+The maximum to be agreed will be a percentage of the current market rent.

 Where to apply

-If you are interested in the Repair and Leasing Scheme, you should contact your local authority for information.
+If you are interested in the Repair and Leasing Scheme, you should contact your local authority for more information.